neilchvz/infrastructure-portfolio/automation/filevault-remediation/config-reference/flex-policy-enablement.md

 ## Notification Script

-A script runs at the end of the enablement process displaying a branded message from the IT team — explaining what happened, why it matters, and how to reach support with questions.
+A script runs at the end of the enablement process displaying a branded message from the IT team, explaining what happened, why it matters, and how to reach support with questions.
 This has proven effective at preventing user confusion and support tickets from users who did not expect the prompt.